RMS Titanic

 7. The Solent (1:30pm: 10 April 1912)

-As the Titanic proceeds on her journey, she travels down the Solent, a strait between the Isle of Wight and the mainland, and is captured from a variety of locations, including by photographer Frank Berken as she passed Cowes on the Isle of Wight.
+As the Titanic proceeds on her journey, she travels down the Solent, a strait between the Isle of Wight and the mainland, and is captured from a variety of locations, including by photographer Frank Beken as she passed Cowes on the Isle of Wight.

 Frank Beken and his famous photograph of the Titanic heading down the Solent.
 In the windows of the navigating bridge you can make out a figure: this could be Fourth Officer Boxhall standing near the telegraphs.
 On the compass platform you can see Sixth Officer Moody standing on watch, you can even see the white of his collar.
 Close ups below.
 (White Star Photo Library)